Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: Preliminaries

 For a discussion on how $F:H^j_I(R)\rightarrow H^j_I(R)$ is induced from $F:R\rightarrow R$, we direct the reader to \cite[Remark~2.1]{Sha06}.
 One way to measure the singularity of a local ring $(R,\mfm)$ using $F:H^j_\mfm(R)\rightarrow H^j_\mfm(R)$ is by understanding how much of the local cohomology vanishes under high iterates of $F$.
-Studied by Srinivas-Takagi, Polstra-Quy, Quy, Kenkel-Maddox-Polstra-Simpson, and more, the following singularity types are defined in terms of when as much of the local cohomology of $R$ is as nilpotent as possible.
+Studied by Srinivas-Takagi, Polstra-Quy, Quy, Kenkel-Maddox-Polstra-Simpson among others, the following singularity types are defined by the property that the local cohomology modules of $R$ are as nilpotent as possible.